Charlie Rose: Personal life

-Rose was married to Mary Rose from 1968 until their divorce in 1980.
+Rose was married to Mary Rose (née King) from 1968 until their divorce in 1980.
 In 1992, he began dating socialite and former New York City Planning Commissioner Amanda Burden, a stepdaughter of CBS founder William S. Paley.
-In 2011, he told a Financial Times reporter that he and Burden had stopped dating in about 2006.
+In 2011, he told a Financial Times reporter that he and Burden had stopped dating around 2006.

 On March 29, 2006, after experiencing shortness of breath in Syria, he was flown to Paris and underwent surgery for mitral valve repair in the Georges-Pompidou European Hospital.
 His surgery was performed under the supervision of Alain Carpentier, a pioneer of the procedure.
 Rose returned to the air on June 12, 2006, with Bill Moyers and Yvette Vega (the show's executive producer), to discuss his surgery and recuperation.
 In February 2017, he announced he would undergo another surgery to replace the same valve.

-Rose owns a large house in Henderson, North Carolina, a 5,500-square-foot (465-square-meter) beach home in Bellport, New York, and an apartment in The Sherry-Netherland of New York City, each worth several million dollars.
+Rose owns a large house in Henderson, North Carolina, a 5,500-square-foot (465-square-meter) beach house in Bellport, New York, and an apartment in The Sherry-Netherland of New York City, each worth several million dollars.
 Rose also owns apartments in Washington, D.C., and Paris.
 In 1990, he purchased a 525-acre (212-ha) soybean farm near Oxford, North Carolina, for use as a country retreat.
 He named the property Grassy Creek Farm.

-Rose is a member of the Deepdale Golf Club on Long Island and the Council on Foreign Relations.
+Rose is a member of the Council on Foreign Relations.
+He is also a member of the Deepdale Golf Club on Long Island.

-Rose was an associate of Jeffrey Epstein.
-Rose would sometimes consult with Epstein about hiring women as assistants to work for him.
-Rose attended a dinner party with Epstein in 2010 after Epstein became a convicted sex offender.